infracloudio/msbotbuilder-go/samples/file-upload/README.md

 The `init` function picks up the `APP_ID` and `APP_PASSWORD` from the environment session and creates an `adapter` using this.

+The consent cleanup `cleanupConsents()` is started as a go routine to delete processed consent cards.

 A webserver is started with a handler which passes the received payload to `adapter.ParseRequest`.
 This methods authenticates the payload, parses the request and returns an Activity value.